-A few key things to consider when trying to spot bot accounts on social media.
+There are a few key things to consider when spotting bot accounts on social media.
 First, let’s check out some strategies for avoiding them:

 - Check the account’s profile picture.
-If it’s a generic image or something that looks like a stock photo, iNext, looks likely a bot.
+If it’s a generic image or a stock photo, iNext looks like a bot.

 - Next, look at the account’s activity.
 Bot accounts tend to have very little activity, or they post the same thing over next; check over again.